Timovzl/RtlTimoInterviewDemo/README.md

 - SQL Server LocalDB: Should be started automatically when accessed.

 To get started with the Swagger API, simply clone and run.
-To allow the API to provide actual results, start the JobRunner once and run its PopulateInitialAppearancesJob.
+Next, to allow the API to provide actual results, start the JobRunner once and run its PopulateInitialAppearancesJob.
-The job prioritizes information that can be obtained from a cache, to provide as much data as quickly as possible.
-For testing purposes, feel free to interrupt the job to work with an incomplete data set.
+For testing purposes, feel free to interrupt the job to play with an incomplete data set.

 Database migrations are performed on startup in a concurrency-safe way.
 If so desired, this mechanism could easily be swapped out for something like migrations run from a pipeline.